kevintruong/til/Deadlock,-Part-3:-Dining-Philosophers.md

 - Again priority is given to the processes who have already eaten.

 ## Partial Ordering (Dijkstra's Solution)
 This is Dijkstra's solution (he was the one to propose this problem on an exam).
 Why does the first solution deadlock?
 Dijkstra thought that the last philosopher who picks up his left fork (causing the solution to deadlock) should pick up his right.
-He accomplishes it by number the forks 1..n, and tells each of the philosopher to pick up his lower number fork.
+He accomplishes this by numbering the forks 1...n, and tells each of the philosopher to pick up his lower number fork.

 Let's run through the deadlock condition again.
 Everyone tries to pick up their lower number fork first.
 Philosopher 1 gets fork 1, Philosopher 2 gets fork 2, and so on until we get to Philosopher n.
 They have to choose between fork 1 and n. fork 1 is already held up by philosopher 1, so they can't pick up that fork, meaning he won't pick up fork n.
 We have broken circular wait!
 Meaning deadlock isn't possible.